 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can also be very rewarding.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician you'll be expected to occasionally:

-• Work in inclement weather since HVAC equipment is generally found outdoors.
+• Work in inclement weather since equipment is often outdoors.

-• Work evenings, weekends and overtime during peak demand.
+• Work evenings, weekends and overtime throughout peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and ongoing certification.
+It requires a specific skill set, specialized education and ongoing certification.

 • Avoid large amounts of student debt.